dericcain/react-tiny-feature-switch/README.md

 string that is passed in is `true` in the `features` object, which is passed into the `<Features />` component, the child components will be displayed.

-If an array of strings are passed in, they will both need to features that resolve to `true` in order for the feature to be enabled.
+If an array of strings are passed in, they will both need to be `true` in order for the feature to be enabled.
 This could be useful for versioning the app.
 For instance, if your are working on `v1.1`, then all of the features that are related to `v1.1` could be set to `true` in the `features` object.
 Also in that `features` object, there could be a `v1.1` feature that is set to